BerkeleyAutomation/cloth_simulation/README.md

 ### circlecloth.py
 Contains the CircleCloth class which extends the Cloth class.
 It is similar, but also has a circular pattern drawn on it with specified dimensions/location, and can be grabbed and tensioned as well.
 The cloth is pinned along the top and bottom by default as well.

+### tensioner.py
+Contains the Tensioner class which can be used to grab a position on the cloth, and tug it in a direction.

 ### mouse.py
 Contains the Mouse class, which can be used as a medium through which a physical or virtual mouse can interact with a cloth.